lightning/bolts/05-onchain.md

 The payment preimage either serves to prove payment (when the offering node originated the payment) or to redeem the corresponding incoming HTLC from another peer (when the offering node is forwarding the payment).
-Once a node has extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.
+After a node has extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.